TeamCstudios/Vaidlugo/README.md

-# Vaidlugo
+# Väidlugo
-La colecto da Väidlugo.
+Saluto la retejo da la konstrüa lugo "Väidlugo"

+Welcome to the website of the constructed language "Väidlugo"